BisenHarshil/10th-AyurCare/README.md

 # AyurCare 🌿

+###"AyurCare isn't just running on my laptop — it's live on the internet.
+Anyone can open it right now."

 ### Ancient wisdom for modern health

 AyurCare is a web application built for anyone who wants to explore Ayurveda —